bbadzioch/ubgrade/README.md

 the main grading directory.
 If `None` it will be assumed that the file name is `gradebook.csv`

-* `prob_labels`: By default the score box  to a graded exam page in the cover page score table, will be labeled using the number of the page.
+* `prob_labels`: By default the score box of the cover page score table corresponding to a given exam page will be labeled using the number of the page.
 For example, the score  box for page 3 will be labeled "P3" (the cover page is page 0).
 This can be customized  by assigning to prob_labels a dictionary whose keys are names of columns with problem scores in the gradebook, and values are strings with labels of the corresponding score boxes.

 * `extras`: By default the score table on the cover page will contain scores for exam problems, the total score, and the letter grade (provided that columns `total` and `grade` exist in the gradebook). `extras` is a dictionary which can be used to add additional data to the score table.
-The dictionary values are names of gradebook columns that should be used.
-The keys are strings which will used as labels of score boxes in the score table.
+The dictionary keys are names of gradebook columns that should be used.
+The values are strings which will used as labels of score boxes in the score table.

 The pdf files produced by this function will be saved in the `graded` subdirectory of the main grading directory.